Will-ALVIDI/cppStartingKit/README.md

 * Put your cursor under the scope you want to know the name.
 * Type `Ctrl + Alt + Shift + P`.

-The you need to open your theme file.
+The you need to open your *.tmTheme file.

 **Locate your *.tmTheme**
+If you want to tweak a default theme I recommend you to copy and rename it first in your `Sublime Text/Data/Packages/User` folder.
 * Default themes are located inside `Sublime Text/Packages/Color Scheme - Default.sublime-package`.
 * User themes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.